Currently active recovery phases/stages:

 - UO Stage 1 (process updated March 15, 2021)

 Note: This webpage will be updated regularly to address new guidance.
 Changes will be date stamped to highlight new information or policies.

 Updated April 6, 2021

 Overarching Goal: To ensure the safety of our students, faculty, and staff while increasing research activity in a phased approach as public health guidance and safety conditions permit.
-The purpose of this document is to lay out a framework for phased re-engagement of on-campus research activities.
-Further planning for later phase re-opening is still to come.
+The purpose of this document is to lay out a framework for staged re-engagement of on-campus research activities.
+Further planning for later UO re-opening stages is still to come.
 Recovery will be a long-term transition with a restart process that is scaled gradually and aligned with public health conditions.
 Our framework is informed by the following principles and observations: